This site is intended for US healthcare professionals only

 *

-Until disease progression or unacceptable toxicity administered as recommended.
+Until disease progression or unacceptable toxicity, administer as recommended

 Pediatric defined as patients 12 years of age and older.